bunnymatic/mau/README.md

 Let's get started:

 ### MAU setup

+Get the source code

+    cd /my_projects/  # Directory under which you want the mau source code to sit git clone git@github.com:bunnymatic/mau.git

+This will generate a `mau` directory for you.

 Assuming MySQL is running, and you know have a root-level user, update your `config/database.yml` development section and test section to use that user password (unless your mysql user is `root` with no password).